pilcrowonpaper/auri/README.md

 2. Create `config.json` inside `.auri`
 3. Generate a Github personal access token with the following scopes: **`repo`, `user:email`**
 4. Store the token as `AURI_GITHUB_TOKEN` in Github actions secrets
-5. Add `auri.publish` script to each package's package.json - this will be the command Auri will use to publish
+5. Add `auri.build` script to each package's package.json - this will be the command Auri will use to publish
 6. Make sure "Read and write permission" is enabled in repository settings > Actions > General > Workflow permissions
 7. Add `auri.deploy` script to your documentation sites

+### Package detection

+Auri will consider all packages with a package.json with `auri.build` as one of its scripts as a public package, and with `auri.deploy` as a documentation.

 ## Config